awkless/dotfiles/CONTRIBUTING.md

 Keep the subject, body, and trailer of your commits below 80 characters unless you have good reason otherwise.

+## Coding Style

+This section requires a lot of discretion, because dotfiles may vary in formatting.
+However, here are some general rules:

+- Maximum line limit is 80 characters (unless you have a good reason to ignore this).
+- Keep indentation around 2 spaces.
+- Any all shell scripts must be POSIX compliant, i.e., avoid [bashisms][bashism].
+- Prefer snake\_case when creating variables.

+Overall, try to keep the formatting of files as consistent as possible. @awkless is not going to be very pedantic about code style.
+Plus, he may alter the formatting afterwards anyway.
+This project is rather volatile.

 [cc1.0.0]: https://www.conventionalcommits.org/en/v1.0.0/